 NRM Volunteer Small Grants

-The NRM Volunteer Small Grants support the efforts of volunteers in the SA Murray-Darling Basin who are working to protect and restore the natural resources of our region.
-The Grants are for community volunteer groups involved in natural resources management activities in the SA Murray-Darling Basin and can be used for whatever volunteer groups need to make their work safer, more effective, or more enjoyable!
+The NRM Volunteer Small Grants support the efforts of volunteers in the SA Murray-Darling Basin who are working to protect and restore the environment and natural resources of our region.
+The grants are aimed at community volunteer groups and can be used for whatever the groups need to make their work safer, more effective, or more enjoyable!